tranbrandon96/Dine-N-Dash/README.md

-# dinedash_app
+# flutter_app

-Dine n' Dash Mobile Application
+A new Flutter application.

 ## Getting Started